MR-EP97/dadeh-pardaz-pooyaye-sharif/README.md

 ## Introduction

-This is a simple Laravel project that demonstrates the basic setup and usage of Laravel framework.
-It includes user authentication(sanctum), database migrations, and a basic CRUD functionality.
+This is a Laravel project that simulates a payment gateway connected with three banks.
+In this project, a transaction request is created, and the transactions are processed either manually or automatically (daily) upon approval.
 ### Requirements

 * PHP >= 8.1